 Here, we break down the best ways to fight the dreaded winter cold.
-Put those proverbial boxing gloves on, and let’s fight this thing!
+Put those proverbial boxing gloves on, and let’s fight this thing with natural vegan cold relief!

 - Experts recommend drinking 8 ounces of fluids every few hours.
 There are many options for getting hydrated: